devoncarew/spark_git_test.dart/README.md

 spark_git_test.dart
 ===================

-A repository for integration testing the Spark Git library.
+A repository for integration testing of the Spark Git library.